-Eton Institute’s English instructor, Nola Adams, has some great ideas for handling classroom behavior.
-In order to create a comfortable classroom environment, it is important to encourage students to give positive experience that they deserve.
+Eton Institute’s English instructor, Nola Adams, has some great ideas for handling classroom behaviour.

 I recently had the privilege of instructing a kid’s class.
 After my first class, of 11-year olds, they were bursting at the seams with energy and literally bouncing off the walls.
 I quickly realized that I had to adjust my classroom priorities.

 As it turns out, some of the strategies I used to maintain an orderly and positive classroom in my kids class have proven successful even in my adult classes, especially when larger groups are concerned.

 I think the most frequently observed misbehaviour in the classroom is students talking during instruction.
 I find it extremely distracting to teach a lesson when there are multiple side conversations in different languages all happening at the same time.
 Unavoidably, it is usually those students who participated in the side conversation who later have questions regarding the topics that they had missed.